Portraits overlooking Tiananmen

-A portrait of Mao Zedong currently overlooks Tiananmen.

 A hand-painted, framed, oil portrait of Chairman of the Chinese Communist Party Mao Zedong overlooks Tiananmen Square in Beijing, China.
 Measuring 6 × 4.5 metres and weighing up to 1.5 metric tons, it is the largest hand-painted portrait in Asia.
 Made partly of fiberglass and reinforced plastic, the portrait is replaced every year ahead of China's National Day on October 1.

 While the portrait of Mao is standardized today, there have been at least nine other versions.
 Most were made and used during the early People's Republic, with the current version having been created sometime during the Cultural Revolution.

 History

 Tiananmen Gate (天安门, "Gate of Heavenly Peace") was constructed in 1420 by the Ming dynasty as the main entrance to the Imperial City, within which the Forbidden City was located.
 It was this gate from which emperors announced important messages during the imperial era Thus, over the centuries, the monumental structure, positioned just north of what is now Tiananmen Square, grew in national significance.
 By the 20th century, Tiananmen had become a powerful symbol of China itself.
 Its importance made Tiananmen Gate a natural location for the display of portraits of national leaders, whose images projected their legitimacy and influence over the nation.The first portrait to be displayed at Tiananmen Gate, which started the "tradition", was a portrait of Chinese revolutionary and statesman Sun Yat-sen. His portrait was hung up in 1925 by the government of the Republic of China, after his death in March of that year.
 In 1945, after the Chinese victory over the Empire of Japan, the Nationalist government of China replaced the portrait of Sun Yat-sen with a portrait of the leader of the Republic, Chiang Kai-shek.
 Continuing to commemorate the Second Sino-Japanese War, in July 1949, after the Pingjin Campaign, which saw the peaceful seizure of Beijing (and Tianjin) by the People's Liberation Army, portraits of Mao Zedong, Zhu De, and other Chinese communist revolutionaries were hung up at Tiananmen Gate.

 The first singular portrait of Mao Zedong at Tiananmen Gate was created for the proclamation of the People's Republic of China on October 1, 1949, replacing the multiple portraits that had been displayed previously.
 Ever since, only a single portrait has been displayed at Tiananmen.
 On March 9, 1953, Mao's portrait was temporarily replaced by one of Joseph Stalin to commemorate Stalin's death four days earlier.
 After Mao's own death in September 1976, his color portrait was replaced by a black-and-white photograph taken by the Xinhua News Agency, accompanied by black banners announcing his state funeral.